-2.6 Oil level indicator
+Oil level indicator 2.6

 Machinery with inherent oil charge are to be provided with a means of determining the oil level from outside during operation.
 This requirement also applies to reduction gears, thrust bearings and shaft bearings.

 2.7 Purifiers